mmistakes/minimal-mistakes/index.md

 {% include base_path %}
 # Welcome to the Barefoot Ecologist's Toolbox
+The Barefoot Ecologist's Toolbox website will include a number of applications and tools for exploring data and analysis, simulation of various aspects of a fishery, and estimation of parameters.

+The site is still under construction.

 ## Applications
-The Barefoot Ecologist's Toolbox website will include a number of applications and tools for exploring data and analysis, simulation of various aspects of a fishery, and estimation of parameters.

 Currently only an early version of the length-based spawning potential ratio (LBSPR) assessment method for data-limited fisheries is available.